gsliepen/ikistrap/README.md

 Ikistrap comes with an example wiki that shows off its features, and shows you how to integrate some Bootstrap 4 features into your `.mdwn` files.
 Use the `Makefile` to compile the example wiki.
+The example wiki relies on the multimarkdown and imagemagick libraries for Perl.
+On Debian, these are available in the libtext-multimarkdown-perl and perlmagick packages.